25 January 2021

 Tip 1: Resize pictures

-When you add pictures to the Garden Connect CMS, they will automatically be resized.
+When you add pictures to the Garden Connect Platform, they will automatically be resized.
 You don’t have to do this manually as long as the pictures are smaller than 2 MB.

 However, when you add the pictures through the editor, then you actually do need to pay attention.
 Sometimes users add a picture and they resize it in the editor.
 That might seem smart, but technically the following happens: